 Body + Mind is reader-supported.
 We may earn an affiliate commission when you buy through some of the links on our site.

-Both substances can make your surroundings smell heavenly, but there are decided differences.
-When it comes down to incense vs essential oils, which one is right for you?
+These substances can make your surroundings smell heavenly but with a catch.
+Your tolerance for the potential side effects determines your best choice.
+When it comes down to incense versus essential oils, which one is right for you?

 Incense has a long history of use in religious rites.
 Visit a Catholic church to get your Easter meal blessed, and you’ll witness — and smell — the priest walk by with a censer.
 Those who follow pagan faiths often incorporate this aroma-rich substance into their rituals.
 For example, sage is often used to dispel evil spirits.